 The milk chocolate coconut praline with popping candy (sucre pétillant) is the most delicious sweet fireworks in the mouth.
 For more, read my full article on Christophe & Julie Roussel in rue Tardieu.

 Head towards the Metro Abbesses for the last stops

 Best Ice Cream in Montmartre

-Next door in Rue Tardieu is Bachir, serving Lebanese organic ice cream since 1936.
-It’s pricey and there are extras like adding broken pistachio nuts and topping with Chantilly cream etc. but if it’s just a taste of something refreshing and light, then I thoroughly recommend a small pot of their classic rose petal ice cream.
+Next door in Rue Tardieu is Bachir, serving Lebanese 100% organic ice cream since 1936.
+It’s pricey but has something to do with their ice creams made with milk and the natural resin from the bark of pistachio trees.
+Most gourmets go for their extra toppings like adding broken pistachio nuts and whipped Chantilly cream.
+I thoroughly recommend a small pot of their bestselling orange blossom, ‘Achta’ or rose petal ice cream.

 To cleanse the palate, Une Glace à Paris is a MUST on rue des Abbesses.
 Both Emmanuel Ryon (Meilleur Ouvrier de France and World Pâtisserie Champion) and Olivier Ménard (ex Fauchon, Pierre Hermé, Harrods) are deliciously mad about ice cream!
-Frankly, after tasting their creations, it’s difficult to eat mundane shop-bought ice cream.
+Frankly, after tasting their creative creations, it’s difficult to eat mundane shop-bought ice cream again!

 Note: Closed on Mon/Tues.
 Plus it’s first come, first served to enjoy them on their boutique’s deckchairs – so there’s a lot of jealous eyes waiting to pounce on your spot once finished!

 Just around the corner (and opposite the metro stop) is the Je T’Aime fresco by Frédéric Baron.
 The wall says “I love you” in 311 languages.